Are you drinking enough? I don't mean Alcohol!

 However, the amount a person needs to drink to avoid getting dehydrated will vary depending on a range of factors, including their size, the temperature and how active they are.
 So, for example, if you're exercising hard in hot weather you'll need to drink more.

-All drinks count, including hot drinks such as tea and coffee, but water, milk and fruit juices are the healthiest.
-It is best to avoid alcoholic drinks.
+All drinks count such as tea and coffee, milk, fruit juice but water is the healthiest and calorie free.
+It is best to avoid or limit alcoholic drinks.

-Try to avoid sugary, soft and fizzy drinks that can be high in added sugars.
-These can be high in calories and bad for teeth."
+Also try to avoid sugary, soft and fizzy drinks that can be high in added sugars.
+These can be high in calories and are bad for your teeth."